clearchannelinternational/bandwhich-parser/README.md

 # bandwhich-parser
-POSIX shell script to parse the output of the bandwhich tool.
+POSIX shell script to parse the output of the `bandwhich` utility:

 https://github.com/imsnif/bandwhich

-The default CLI "raw" output of bandwhich looks like this:
+The default CLI "raw" output of `bandwhich` looks like this:

 ```plaintext
 Refreshing: